OpenFn/language-godata/README.md

 ## Get a specific location

 This function can be used to get one specific location.
 A filtering mechanism can specify a criteria to match.
+Mutliple locations could be returned if matched by the filter.

 ```js
 getLocation({ where: { name: '30 DE MAYO' } }, {}, state => {